-- Canada from Axis Powers Hetalia.
-Partly as a case of Misplaced Nationalism, many Western fans have a tendency to turn him into a Memetic Badass and Deadpan Snarker instead of the fairly nice, unassertive guy he is in canon.
+- Canada!
+Many Western fans have a tendency to turn Canada into a Memetic Badass and Deadpan Snarker instead of the fairly nice, unassertive guy he is in canon.

 - China is also bashed once in a while because of his "girly" looks and voice, and he also gets some "revision" to make him more snarky and assertive (though not nearly as much as with Canada).
 Even though he's shown to have martial arts skills in canon and Super Strength rivaling America's in the anime.